Papaya Pickle Recipe | Papita Ka Achar

 Instructions

 • Start by taking a raw papaya.
-Wash it, peel it, and cut it into very fine, thin, and small pieces.
-Use two cups of raw papaya.
+Wash it, peel it, and cut it into very fine thin and small pieces.
+Take two cups of raw papaya.

-• Take a pan, heat it, and add 3 tablespoons of sesame oil.
-Heat the oil and then add half a tablespoon of mustard seeds.
+• Take a pan, heat it, and add 3 tbsp sesame oil.
+Heat the oil and then add ½ tbsp mustard seeds.

-• Add 2 tablespoons of garlic cloves and 3 tablespoons of ginger pieces.
+• Add 2 tbsp garlic cloves and 3 tbsp ginger pieces.

-• Add 4 pieces of slitted green chilis and 5 to 6 pieces of curry leaves.
+• Add 4 pieces (slitted) green chilis and 5 to 6 pieces of curry leaves.
 Mix everything until it turns brown under medium flame.
+(Pro tip: Sesame oil is best for making this pickle.)

-• Turn off the stove and add 1 tablespoon of turmeric powder.
+• Turn off the stove and add 1 tbsp turmeric powder.
 Stir all the ingredients.

-• Add 4 tablespoons of asafoetida, 1 tablespoon of fenugreek powder, and 4 tablespoons of Kashmiri red chili powder.
+• Add 4 tbsp asafoetida, 1 tbsp fenugreek powder, and 4 tbsp Kashmiri red chili powder.
 Stir all the ingredients.

 • Add salt as per your taste and mix all the ingredients thoroughly.
 Wait until it starts simmering.